mhartl/sample_app_3rd_edition/README.md

 ***

 To replicate this sample:
-  - Fork the Repo
+  - Account at www.testspace.com.
-  - Create an account at www.testspace.com.
+  - Environment Variable called `TESTSPACE_TOKEN`:
-  - Use the `Account` tab in Testspace to *Connect* to GitHub
+    - `credentials` set to `username:password` or your [access token](http://help.testspace.com/using-your-organization:user-settings).
-  - Create an environment variable called `TESTSPACE_TOKEN` using the `Access token` found in the Project settings.
+    - `my-org-name.testspace.com/my-project/my-space` based on your subdomain, project, and space names.
+Refer [here](http://help.testspace.com/reference:runner-reference#login-credentials) for more details.